LR-97/Pudendal_Vault/Code Documentation/Python/TrajectoryFunctions.md

 ## Suggestions for improvement
 - ~~The variable name 'Path' for the input variable to smooth trajectory doesn't make sense in this context.
 It suggests that it is a string pointing to some, but what gets passed is actually a variable of type numpy array.
 It should be renamed.~~ Renamed to PointsArray
-- Code for [[TrajectoryFunctions.py#SmoothTrajectories]] is very repetitive.
+- Code for [[TrajectoryFunctions#SmoothTrajectories]] is very repetitive.
 Placing the repeated code in a nested function would increase readability very much.
-- The [[TrajectoryFunctions.py#SmoothTrajectories]] function has a for-loop that goes to a break block by design, the logic could probably be cleaned up to increase readability
+- The [[TrajectoryFunctions#SmoothTrajectories]] function has a for-loop that goes to a break block by design, the logic could probably be cleaned up to increase readability

 ## Code I don't understand
 - ```Here, copy paste any code portions that you are unsure what it does```